cristiansen12/terraformAWSGit/README.md

             *   git version latest
             *   aws-cli version latest

- - create_container.sh - file which builds image and runs a container with the image previously created
+ - run_container.sh - file which builds image and runs a container with the image previously created

 # Instructions
  If you want to mount a folder from host machine into docker image, use the following command to map the folder to "/usr/work" from docker container: